lnacquaroli/TMMOptics.jl/README.md

 Where `thinfilmoptics` is the main function called from the module `TMMOptics.jl`.

-## Input
+## Input arguments

 ### LightSource type

-The `LightSource` type is exported by `TMMOptics.jl` to allow the creation of the source type with useful parameters.
-At the moment the only subtype accepted is `PlaneWave{λ, λ0, θ, p} <: LightSource`.
+`beam::PlaneWave` is a subtype that defines the type of light source used in the simulation.
+At the moment the only subtype accepted is `PlaneWave <: LightSource`, which is exported by `TMMOptics.jl`.
+To call this subtype we can write `beam = PlaneWave(λ, λ0, θ, p)`, where the parameters required are described below.

 #### Wavelength range

-This defines the wavelength range in nanometers, over which the calculations are performed.
-The accepted input values can be 1-d arrays or linear ranges, `λ::Array{Float64}`.
+`λ` defines the wavelength range in nanometers, over which the calculations are performed.
+The recommended input are 1-d arrays, linear or step ranges (although not explicitly defined).
 For instance:
 ```julia
 λ = LinRange(200, 1000, 801) # this ensures floating input
 λ = 200:1000